 Also, our patients primarily are:

-- Children who need nursing care every day and would not have their needs met in a day care or school environment.
+- Children who need nursing care part-time or full-time and would not have their needs met in a school environment or other setting.

-- Children who’ve had frequent emergency room visits and hospitalizations for an ongoing or unresolved illness such as asthma or seizures.
+- Children who have had frequent emergency room visits and hospitalizations for an ongoing or unresolved illness such as asthma or seizures.

 Joycare may also admit children with the following conditions (but not limited to):